PostHog/posthog.com/contents/customers/4dayweek.md

 ### Even a negative result is a useful result

-Part of the value in running these experiments for Phil is that they help validate ideas and ward off blind optimism — a trap many other solo founders have fallen prey to.
+Phil values running experiments because they help validate ideas and ward off blind optimism – a trap many solo founders fall prey to.

 “Often I think of a change I can make and I feel it’s just definitely going to improve everything,” admits Phil.
 “But with experiments I can test them and realize that it actually won’t improve anything.
 To be honest, many tests I run don’t really lead to success in the way I’d expected!”